 When the pituitary produces an excess of one of its hormones, here are a few of the possible resulting conditions:

 - Cushing’s syndrome.
-This debilitating condition occurs when the body is subject to a constant overload of the cortisol, the so-called “stress hormone.”
-This can result from an overuse of corticosteroid medication, over-training, inability to deal with stress, poor nutrition, and depression.
-It may cause weight gain, increased fat deposits, high blood pressure, anxiety, depression, muscle weakness, weakening of bones and cognitive impairment
+This debilitating condition occurs when the body is subject to a constant overload of cortisol, the so-called “stress hormone.”
+This can result from overuse of corticosteroid medication, over-training, inability to deal with stress, poor nutrition, and depression.
+It may cause weight gain, increased fat deposits, high blood pressure, anxiety, depression, muscle weakness, weakening of bones and cognitive impairment.

 When the pituitary fails to produce a sufficient amount of its hormones the possible results include:

 - Diabetes insipidus.
 This is an uncommon disorder that causes an imbalance of water in the body.
 Naturally, this causes intense thirst even after drinking copious amounts of liquid and excreting massive amounts of urine.